Kar-go

-Kar-go, is an autonomous delivery vehicle, designed and built by British company, Academy of Robotics Ltd, a UK company, registered in Wales.
-The vehicle uses self-drive / driverless car technology to drive itself to locations where it delivers packages autonomously.
+Kar-go is an autonomous delivery vehicle designed and built by the Academy of Robotics Ltd, a British company registered in Wales.
+The vehicle uses self-driving technology to travel to locations and deliver packages autonomously.

 History

 The parent company, Academy of Robotics, was founded in 2017 by entrepreneur William Sachiti at Aberystwyth University.
 With a £10,000 grant from the university as part of its InvEnterPrize scheme, Academy of Robotics began developing the technology and the first prototype for Kar-go was unveiled in 2017.
 In late 2016, the company partnered with Pilgrim Motorsports, a specialist UK car manufacturer to build the Kar-go Delivery Bot vehicles.
 In early 2017, the parent company Academy of Robotics was announced to be part of NVIDIA's accelerator to further develop Kar-go.
 Shortly after the company's first crowdfunding raise in 2018, Academy of Robotics unveiled its autonomous data-gathering vehicles.
 These vehicles were used to develop Kar-go's driverless vehicle technology.
 Data such as imagery for object recognition and geometry to measure distance were collected, to be processed for use in their autonomous vehicles.
 Having developed basic prototypes to test the vision system, Academy of Robotics went on to develop custom-built vehicle hardware.
 The resulting Kar-go delivery bot vehicle was unveiled at the Goodwood Festival of Speed in 2019.

-As a new vehicle type, the Kar-go Delivery Bot underwent an assessment from the UK's DVSA (Driver and Vehicle Standards Agency), who verified that the core vehicle was roadworthy.
+As a new vehicle type, the Kar-go Delivery Bot underwent an assessment by the UK's Driver and Vehicle Standards Agency (DVSA), which verified that the core vehicle was roadworthy.
 Following minor modifications to install the autonomous technology, the vehicle was ready for road trials.